 The returning talent will be backed up by returning junior goal-keeper Sheahan, who posted 7 shutouts (including playoffs) last season.

-Page 2 of 2 - “If there’s a better keeper anywhere in the country, I haven’t seen him,” said CR Head Coach Darrell Gravatt.
+“If there’s a better keeper anywhere in the country, I haven’t seen him,” said CR Head Coach Darrell Gravatt.
 “He’s a great keeper, the best keeper that I have seen in my life, anywhere, in a non-professional setting.”

 Reflecting on the season, Gravatt and his team can look back and feel good about what they had accomplished.
 Also, they can take some comfort in knowing they have virtually their entire team coming back intact.